Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 ### Validation previous residences
 {{% expandlarge id="vendetta-expandable" header="Krav" %}}

-Due to a personal vendetta among one of the employees in the muncipality of Sogndal, a user who enters postal code `4619` as a previous residence should **NOT** be allowed to move to Sogndal.
+Due to a personal vendetta among one of the employees in the municipality of Sogndal, a user who enters postal code `4619` as a previous residence should **NOT** be allowed to move to Sogndal.

 In this case, an error message should appear at the field in question with the following text: